tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Because I already knew when I was going to die, and it wasn't inside a grotty storage container at eight years old at the mercy of my psycho cousin.

-I don't know if my mother was a psychic, or maybe it was mother’s intuition.
+I don't know if my Mom was a psychic, or maybe it was mother’s intuition.

 Halfway through an episode of Spongebob Squarepants, just a few weeks prior, she ruined our lives with four words. *You're.
 Going.
 To.
 Die.*